OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

 instructions and maybe a few examples.
 The format of the ``usage.rst`` file is :term:`reStructuredText` and we use Sphinx to generate our documentation, so any reST or Sphinx directives may be used there.

+.. note:: Make sure to give your plugin class a doc string, because otherwise the automatic source documentation for your input and output variables won't be generated.

 The other documentation file that you may want to edit is the ``README.txt`` file.
 A small amount of information is put there automatically but you may want to add